Finanzcreeper/minishell/tests/final_todo.md

 fix broken heredoc
 fix broken append
-make interpreter norm compliant check for forbidden functions i.e. fprintf cat | cat | ls redirections of nothing should just create files - but instead segfile better error messages cd .. to root doesn't work running "test" as command gives execution error ech 123 executes echo!! problem with strcmp some errors should be prefixed with bash
+check for forbidden functions i.e. fprintf cat | cat | ls redirections of nothing should just create files - but instead segfile better error messages cd .. to root doesn't work running "test" as command gives execution error echo 123 executes echo!! problem with strcmp some errors should be prefixed with bash

 manual: